jonnonz1/nz-statute-book/acts/public/2006/weathertight-homes-resolution-services-act-2006.md

   (b) must perform them (and may further delegate them to the extent that the delegation permits) only in accordance with any terms and conditions stated in the delegation.

 ### 108 Registrar and other staff of tribunal
-(1) A registrar of the tribunal may be appointed under the State Sector Act 1988 to enable it to perform its functions, and exercise its jurisdiction, effectively.
+(1) A Registrar of the tribunal may be appointed under the State Sector Act 1988 to enable it to perform its functions, and exercise its jurisdiction, effectively.
 (2) The Secretary may designate as many employees of the Ministry to act as other officers of the tribunal as may be required for that purpose.
 (3) The officers designated must act under the general direction of the Secretary.
 (4) The Secretary must provide all other employees required to give the tribunal the services and resources necessary for that purpose.
-(5) Any person appointed as registrar under subsection (1) may hold that position either separately or in conjunction with any other office or position in the Ministry.
+(5) Any person appointed as Registrar under subsection (1) may hold that position either separately or in conjunction with any other office or position in the Ministry.
 (6) An employee designated under subsection (2) or provided under subsection (4) may also hold any other office or position in the Ministry.

 **Tribunal's powers, etc, relating to adjudication proceedings**